It was when my then 10-month-old son refused to go back to sleep one morning in July 2008 that I first crossed the

 heedless tourists have wandered into my path.
 I had a young woman shout at me, “This is a tourist area!”

 after I tutted at her dumping her suitcase right in the cycle lane by the Manhattan pier.
-I felt her view failed to capture the bridge's fundamental bridge-iness.
+Her view failed, I thought, to capture the structure's fundamental bridge-iness.
 Most

 bizarrely of all, I once had a wedding party remonstrate with me that I was